N-Hulley/ATM-Simulator/README.md

 # ATM-Simulator
-Simple ATM simulator done for a class
+ATM simulator done for a class in 2018